EthanBlackburn/mazeRPG/README.md

 =======
 mazeRPG is a simple maze game with randomly generated mazes and levels.

-Levels: \n
+Levels:
   Each level contains a maze with an objective (i.e. end location) and enemies with simple AI.

 Maze:
 A "maze" (as of now called a Grid) consists of Walls and a Path.
 Both of these are represented by a set of Virtices which symbollically make up a graph.
 Mazes are constructed randomly via a randomized DFS method.